Gatchan1/GitHub-Repo-Search/README.md

 ## How to run the app

 Clone this repo and run `npm run dev` on the console.

+Or just head on to the [deployed site](findrepositories.netlify.app).

 ## About me